 West Slope Water Agreements

-In February 2014, after five years of negotiations over the Moffat Collection System Project (Moffat Project), Grand County and Denver Water reached an agreement on how to protect the Fraser River and its tributaries from the project’s impacts.
+After years of dispute over Denver Water’s proposed Moffat Collection System Project (Moffat Project), Trout Unlimited, Grand County and Denver Water have reached an agreement on how to protect the Fraser River and its tributaries from the project’s impacts.

 The measures are embodied in the Grand County Mitigation and Enhancement Coordination Plan (MECP).
 At the heart of the MECP is Learning By Doing (LBD) a monitoring and adaptive management non-profit organization.